Coming Soon 👀 At the beginning of April, you’ll be

 A new meaning to “gut check”.

-Jason Allen 9 months ago
+Jason Allen about 1 year ago

 I don’t know if I’d ever be able to trust an AI sandwich robot.
 What if they gain sentience and try to poison you or worse, serve you a sandwich with dry turkey, bland mustard and wilted lettuce?